keep-starknet-strange/abi-wan-kanabi/README.md

 ### Build

-To use abiwan, you must first generate types from your contracts' ABI json files, you can use the the helper script:
+To use abiwan, you must first generate types from your contracts' ABI json files, you can use the helper script:

 ```bash
 npm run generate -- --input /path/to/abi.json --output /path/to/abi.ts